 There may be instances where we cannot grant access to your personal information.
 For example, if access would interfere with the privacy of others or would result in a breach of confidentiality, we may need to refuse access.
 If we refuse access, we will give written reasons for the refusal.

 We may charge a reasonable fee to cover its administrative and other costs in providing information to you.
-We will not charge for simply making a request or for making any corrections to personal information.
+However, we will not charge for simply making a request or making any personal information corrections.

 You have the right to request the deletion of personal information held, which will be implemented subject to applicable law.

-Action Society may employ third party companies and individuals to facilitate our Service (“Service Providers”), to provide the Service on our behalf, to perform Service-related services or to assist us in analysing how our Service is used.
+Action Society may employ third-party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf, to perform Service-related services or assist us in analysing how our Service is used.
 These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

 Our Service does not address anyone under the age of 18 ("Children").